ucsf-wynton/wynton-website-hpc/docs/hpc/get-started/duo-signup.md

 > * Touch ID

 1. Select the type of device you are using;
    - 'Mobile phone' is recommended.
-It allows you do authenticate with the Duo Mobile App, SMS, and phone calls
+It allows you to authenticate with the Duo Mobile App, SMS, and phone calls
    - We do _not_ recommend using 'Security Key' because then you will not be able to use the 'Mobile phone' options.
 Also, if you have already registered your 'Security Key' for the UCSF VPN, it will _not_ work with the {{ site.cluster.name }} 2FA.

 2. Click the 'Continue' button